nonpartisan-redistricting-datahub/pdv-me/vest-me-2020/README.md

 # pdv-me
 Partner data validation for Maine, from VEST 2020.

-Our final validation report for this dataset is available[In-Process] [here](https://redistrictingdatahub.org/dataset/).
+Our final validation report for this dataset is available [here](https://redistrictingdatahub.org/dataset/vest-2020-maine-precinct-boundaries-and-election-results-shapefile/).

 We do not have the raw data sources available on this Github due to file constraints, but we are happy to share them if needed.